MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

     specifying the records and attributes to be extracted.
 With this tool, you can:

-  - Identify records for extraction using complex selection criteria.
+  - Identify records for extraction using complex selection criteria
-  - Define data elements in an HCM extract using fast formula database items and rules.
+  - Define data elements in an HCM extract using fast formula database items and rules

 > [!NOTE]
 > To get started with creating HCM Extracts, refer to [Define Extracts (oracle.com)](https://docs.oracle.com/en/cloud/saas/human-resources/23c/fahex/define-extracts.html).

-- **Oracle BI Publisher**: Oracle BI Publisher supports both scheduled and unplanned reporting, based on either predefined Oracle Transactional Business Intelligence analysis structures or your own data models.
+- **Oracle BI Publisher**: Supports both scheduled and unplanned reporting, based on either predefined Oracle Transactional Business Intelligence analysis structures or your own data models.
     You can generate reports in various formats.
 To use Oracle BI